 Access to care, economics, education, cultural differences and genetic variances all play a role in diagnoses and outcomes.
 One way to overcome disparities is to increase diversity in research and clinical studies so researchers can identify and address the sources of these differences.

-Kimlin Tam Ashing, Ph.D., are working to identify solutions to the problems of very low minority participation in cancer clinical trials.
+City of Hope researchers like Kimlin Tam Ashing, Ph.D., are working to identify solutions to the problems of very low minority participation in cancer clinical trials.
 Ashing and other scientists throughout the enterprise are addressing key factors that are inhibiting minority access, participation and engagement.

 “The causes of cancer health disparities are complex, with root causes stemming from genetic susceptibility, stress and immune function, and family history, as well as health care system factors, including preventive care access and utilization, quality care, and diagnostic and therapeutic care delays,” she said.
 “Emotional, cognitive, social and systemic barriers, such as a lack of sufficient referrals from primary care providers, also continue to contribute to the issue.”